 2. Reach out to professionals.

-Don’t hesitate to reach out to individuals in your recovery community, Twelve-Step sponsors, recovery coaches, addiction specialists, counselors or other helping professionals.
+Don’t hesitate to reach out to individuals in your recovery community—Twelve-Step sponsors, recovery therapists, addiction specialists, counselors or other helping professionals.
 If you are struggling and in need of assistance through the holiday season, you are not alone.
 This is a difficult time for many.
 As such, you can be rest assured there are helping professionals willing, ready and happy to help.